 “It becomes a brotherhood, you form really strong bonds.
 It’s such a unique organisation, it really is a privilege to be part of it.”

-The group will meet every Monday at 7pm at Federation House in Federation Street from February 25.
+The group will meet every Monday at 7pm at Federation House in Federation Street.

 The group is open to any men over the age of 18, not just those with mental health issues.
 There is no referral, no signing in, no registration and no charge.
 For more information click here.